KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 ### 1.1 Purpose

-Lucy Osler's "Hallucinating with AI" (2026) applies distributed cognition theory to human–AI interaction, arguing that conversational AI can become part of a user's cognitive process in ways that sustain, affirm, and elaborate delusional thinking.
-The paper identifies a "dual function" of AI systems — operating simultaneously as cognitive tool and quasi-social partner — and presents this dual function as the mechanism through which AI becomes "an unusual, and particularly seductive, case of distributed cognition."
+Lucy Osler's "Hallucinating with AI" (2026) applies distributed cognition theory to human–AI interaction, arguing that conversational AI can become part of a person's cognitive process in ways that sustain, affirm, and elaborate delusional thinking.
+The paper identifies a "dual function" of AI systems — operating simultaneously as cognitive instrument and quasi-social partner — and presents this dual function as the mechanism through which AI becomes "an unusual, and particularly seductive, case of distributed cognition."

 This extension does not reject Osler's observations.
 Several are structurally accurate.
 What this extension identifies is a **diagnostic absence** at the centre of her framework — an absence that renders the framework unable to distinguish between the cases it describes and cases it does not describe but structurally implicates.